-ROOF STRUCTURE The roof structure is constructed from site cut and assembled dimensional lumber.
-The roof structure is constructed in a manner consistent with buildings of this type and is performing its intended function.
+ROOF STRUCTURE The roof structure is constructed from factory-built, engineered trusses.
+The trusses are installed in a manner consistent with buildings of this type and are performing their intended function.
 No defects or deficiencies were observed.

 ROOF SHEATHING The roof sheathing is installed in a manner consistent with buildings of this type and is performing its intended function.
 No defects or deficiencies were observed.